TiCaLiBrO/Trillia/root/learning/tutorials/trillia/variables/naming/sepalinfo.md

 - `A77FFF7777777777`
 - `diamond_count`

-Note that many of these are *pretty bad* names, but all are legal.
+Some of these are *pretty bad* names, but all are legal.

 ## The Task